Duno – Estate

 The estate shows remnants of the coppice industry: dividing trees and coppice stoves.
 Particles formed a natural fence of a coppice parcel.
 These were cut this way so that they grow in thickness.

-Also beech chop wood occurs here which is not very common in the Netherlands.
+As well as that, beech chop wood occurs here, which is not common in the Netherlands.

 From here, with a clear sky, you could see the Eusebius Church in Arnhem and the football stadium Gelredome.

 With a ford in the Lower Rhine at the foot of the these hills.
 Even before Castle Doorwerth was built, this strategic position was used for a Hunnenschans.

 This medieval wall with a dry moat provided the foundation for a double wooden palisade filled with sand.
 Not only did this give a strategic advantage, but also a safe haven for local residents.

 In the 18th and 19th centuries, the surroundings of Oosterbeek and Doorwerth attracted more and more well-to-do citizens for their natural beauty.
 Industrialization and urbanization created a growth of the middle class.
 These have opportunities for traveling and building outhouses.
 The moraine and the non-Dutch appearance of this environment is a popular environment.

 Westerbouwing, Bato’s wijk and Duno are estates that emerge during this period.